 The title bar is analogous to the title bar in any Windows program.
 It contains the program name (AutoCAD or AutoCAD LT) and the title of the current drawing with its path.
-Below the title bar is the menu bar, where you will see the drop-down menus.
-Among the drop-down menus, the first two on the left and the last one on the right are Windows menus (meaning that they appear on most Windows applications).
+Below the title bar is the menu bar, where you'll see the dropdown menus.
+Among the drop-down menus, File, Edit, Window, and Help are Windows menus (meaning that they appear on most Windows applications).
 These Windows menus also contain a few commands specific to AutoCAD.
 The rest of the menus are AutoCAD menus.

-Below these menus is the Standard toolbar, which contains 22 command buttons (LT has only 21).
-Several of these buttons will be familiar to Windows users; the rest are AutoCAD commands.
+Below these menus is the Standard toolbar, which contains 25 command buttons (LT has only 23).
+Several of these buttons will be familiar to Windows users;

+the rest are AutoCAD commands.
 Just below the Standard toolbar are the Layers toolbar and the Properties toolbar, which together contain three command buttons and five drop-down lists.
+If you selected the AutoCAD Classic workspace, you'll have a Workspaces toolbar to the left of the Layers toolbar.

 The blank middle section of the screen is called the drawing area.
 Notice the movable crosshair cursor.
 The crosshairs on your cursor may not extend completely across the screen.
 I recommend that you set them to look like they do in the figures in this book, and I will show you how to do this when we make a few changes later in this chapter.
+Your screen may or may not display the coordinate tool tips next to the intersection of the crosshairs.

 Notice the little box at the intersection of the two crosshair lines.
 This is one of several forms of the AutoCAD and LT cursor.
 When you move the cursor off the drawing area, it changes to the standard Windows pointing arrow.
-As you begin using commands, it will take on other forms, depending on which step of a command you are in.
+As you begin using commands, it will take on other forms, depending on which step of a command you're in.